DinaTaklit/CPrjPrj_2Tech_CareMe/README.md

 # CPrjPrj_2Tech_CareMe

 Well this is our project of the second semester.

-We pretend to be the best work team and that our project to be selected as the best one or even between the best projects.
+We aimed to be the best work team and that our project to be selected as the best one or even between the best projects.
 That was our vision from the first day and that vision makes us overcome all the difficulties later and reach to be between the top 10 best project.

 Just fix your vision and pretend to get experience if u really want to take benefits from this very very interesting project.